A Brief History of Mardi Gras Indians

 As much of a spectacle the call-and-response, chanting and dancing is, the centerpiece of it all is the suits.
 The Mardi Gras Indians take their costume design cues from both Native American and West African traditions, with a distinctly local twist.
 Thousands of hours, thousands of dollars and thousands of beads and feathers go into each suit, many of which tell stories of African and African-American history in their designs.
 Many of them take years of planning and preparation to put together.
 Learn more about Mardi Gras Indians history and music.

 If you don’t catch Mardi Gras Indians on Fat Tuesday (Feb.
-25th, 2020), you can find them at the second-largest gathering of the year.
+16, 2021), you can find them at the second-largest gathering of the year.
 Dubbed Super Sunday, the event is typically held the third Sunday in March and begins at noon in A.L.
 Davis Park.
-This year's event has been CANCELLED.

 But, don’t worry — you can still see Mardi Gras Indian tradition no matter the time of year you visit.
 The Backstreet Cultural Museum, in the heart of the Tremé neighborhood (the oldest continuously inhabited African American neighborhood in the U.S.), is a repository of Mardi Gras Indian history.
 So is the Donald Harrison, Sr. Museum, located in the heart of the historic 9th Ward.
 Learn more about New Orleans' neighborhoods.